GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 #### Creating mediaprobes for 'd:/music' subfolders

-In the snippet below we create two commands named: 'live' and 'music videos' which automatically obtain subcategories from the corresponding folders as arguments and pass them to MPC when called.
+In the snippet below we create two commands named: 'live' and 'music videos' which automatically obtain subcategories from the corresponding folders as their own arguments and pass them to MPC when called.
 There may be as many probe commands as subdirectories in 'd:/music'.
 See Enso tutorial and API documentation for more details.

 ```python